Our Foaling Procedures

 Mare is dewormed 24 hours post foaling

 Due to the volume of mares foaling we are implementing a precautionary medication to all foals to help prevent clostridium beginning at 12 hours post birth.
 (As per veterinarian suggestion)

 We will continue to monitor both mare and foal 24 hours a day for at least two more days.

-A foaling fee of $500 covers the above (foal alert suturing process and the cost of any medication used additional cost) this fee does not include any emergency fees.
+A foaling fee of $700 covers the all the above this fee does not include any emergency fees.